openbmc/docs/security/obmc-security-response-team.md

 The basic workflow is:
- 1. A community member reports a problem privately to the security response team.
+ 1. A community member reports a problem privately to the security response team (and repository owner if known).
- 2. The response team works to understand the problem and privately engages community members to resolve it.
+ 2. The responders work to understand the problem and privately engages community members to resolve it.
  3. Workarounds and fixes are created, reviewed, and approved.
- 4. The security response team creates an OpenBMC security advisory which explains the problem, its severity, and how to protect your systems that were built on OpenBMC.
+ 4. The responders creates an OpenBMC security advisory which explains the problem, its severity, and how to protect your systems that were built on OpenBMC.
+Any accompanying CVEs are also published.

 Note that the OpenBMC security response team is distinct from the OpenBMC security working group which remains completely open.